 One of the best values in TV land, Vizio’s latest P-Series TVs have a new design both inside and out, starting with a three-sided, bezel-less frame.
 Inside, the P-Series is loaded with some of Vizio’s best processing tech, including Xtreme Black Engine Pro local dimming, alongside impressive HDR10 and Dolby Vision HDR performance powered by a full-array LED display.
 The result is spectacular contrast in the brightest and darkest moments, rich and natural color, and an impressively uniform screen.

 The P-Series simply offers some of the best picture quality available at its price and, in a triumphant return, a TV tuner so you can connect your HD antenna for free local channels.
-While we’re not wild about Vizio’s somewhat sluggish Smartcast interface when compared to TCL’s 6-Series TVs, it does offer multiple ways to stream just about anything you want.
+While we’re not wild about Vizio’s somewhat sluggish Smartcast interface when compared to TCL’s 6-Series TVs, it does offer multiple ways to stream just about anything you want, and better performance to boot.

 Read our Vizio P-series review